The Reprise Collection

 The Reprise Collection is a 1990 box set by the American singer Frank Sinatra.

-Released to coincide with Sinatra's 75th birthday, this four-disc set has an abundance of classic Sinatra performances from his career with Reprise Records.
-A single disc version called Sinatra Reprise: The Very Good Years was released in 1991, which highlighted Sinatra's best known songs.
+Released to coincide with Sinatra's 75th birthday, this four-disc set has an abundance of classic Sinatra performances from his career with Reprise Records, spanning the years 1960 to 1986.

+A single disc version called Sinatra Reprise: The Very Good Years was released in 1991.